maria-roodnitsky/on-night-backend/README.md

 ## Deployment

-The frontend will be deployed via the Expo store.
+The frontend will be deployed via the Expo store, refer to the frontend repo for more information.
-The backend will be deployed via Heroku.
+The backend has been deployed via Heroku at this [link](https://on-night-api.herokuapp.com/)

 ## Authors